 Great hiring is a mixture of emotional intelligence, having great hiring practices, and trial and error.

-But when you hire part time VAs, they view themselves as freelancers.
-That means if another client comes along that pays slightly more, they will either prioritize that client’s work over yours or drop you altogether to work for them.
+But when you hire part-time VAs, they view themselves as freelancers.
+That means if another client comes along that pays slightly more, they will either prioritize that client’s work over yours or drop you all together to work for them.

 However, when working with freelancers, you’re always dealing with their incentives to make more money, right now.